 What can’t a Chromebook do?

 The limitations of Chrome OS mean you can’t install some important software that you might otherwise need.
 Some notable examples include certain Adobe applications or any kind of proprietary software that’s restricted to Windows or MacOS.
-If you rely on similar applications, a Chromebook isn’t the right choice for you.
+If you rely on similar applications, you’ll either need to find a Linux-based alternative or avoid Chromebooks altogether.

-That also extends to performance in general.
+Limitations also extend to performance in general.
 Chromebooks do tend to run fast, but in some cases, you’ll be limited by the components inside.
 Lower-end Chromebooks tend to use older processors that can’t compete with what you get in the Windows and Mac space, especially in terms of multitasking.
 Then again, if you’re looking at spending $200, a Chromebook is a far better option.

-On the higher end, there are options like the HP Chromebook x2 or the Pixelbook, and you’ll find familiar processors like 8th-gen Core i5, which features four cores and plenty of power.
+On the higher end, there are options like the HP Chromebook x2 or the Pixelbook, and you’ll find familiar processors like the eighth-generation Core i5, which features four cores and plenty of power.
 Chromebooks tend to fly with these faster options.
-There are also newer Chromebooks on the way, with Intel’s latest 10th-generation processors, further closing the Chromebook, MacBook, and Windows 10 laptop gap.
+Some newer Chromebooks, like Samsung’s Galaxy Chromebook and Acer’s Chromebook Spin 713, have Intel’s latest 10th-generation processors, further closing the Chromebook, MacBook, and Windows 10 laptop gap.

 Who are Chromebooks for?